patrickbryantlab/patrickbryantlab.github.io/open_pos.markdown

 # Master thesis projects (earliest start date autumn 2024)
 Contact Patrick Bryant for potential projects.
 Include a short description of yourself and your research interests.

+# Internships (unpaid)
+Contact Patrick Bryant.
+Include a short CV, github and a project proposal.